 Overall, I’m reasonably pleased with the result.

-Difficulty: Intermediate – (just for judgement required, not complexity)
+Difficulty: Intermediate – (just for judgment required, not complexity)

 Paper needed: Two-coloured square, at least 15cm (6 in) per side